denoland/deno/std/manual.md

 );
 ```

-We should get back in `emit` a self contained JavaScript ES module with all of
+In this case `emit` will be a self contained JavaScript ES module with all of
 its dependencies resolved and exporting the same exports as the source module.

 ### `Deno.transpileOnly()`